multigrid-courses/Syllabus-MG1/README.md

 ##  Overview of Multigrid Course Series

-* MG1: Multigrid fundamental and classic multigrid methods and analysis (this course)
+1. Fundamentals of multigrid with applications to elliptic and hyperbolic problems (this course)
-* MG2: Algebraic Multigrid with application to elasticity
+1. MG2: Algebraic Multigrid with application to elasticity
-* MG3: Multigrid for emerging architectures: classic geometric multigrid, hybrid structured/unstructured adaptive mesh refinement, hyperbolic problems, on emerging architectures, with applications to magnetohydrodynamics.
+1. MG3: Contemporary Multigrid: hybrid structured/unstructured adaptive mesh refinement, hyperbolic problems with geometric multigrid, on emerging architectures, advance scientific software engineering in the Portable Extensible Toolkit for Scientific Computing (PETSc) with applications to magnetohydrodynamics and computational fluid dynamics.

 ## Prerequisites